 Pediatricians and Politics: Advocating for Pediatric Research

-Urban Health and Advocacy residents spent a Research, Advocacy and Policy (RAP) afternoon last Fall with Boston Children’s Office of Government Relations staff Amy DeLong and Kate Audette, learning how to lobby and speak to politicians.
+Leaders in Equity and Advocacy (LEAD) residents spent a Research, Advocacy and Policy (RAP) afternoon last Fall with Boston Children’s Office of Government Relations staff Amy DeLong and Kate Audette, learning how to lobby and speak to politicians.
 They put their skills to use that day, meeting with staffers in the offices of Senator Elizabeth Warren and Senator Ed Markey to advocate for legislation that would strengthen the NIH’s commitment to pediatric research.

 One of every five children in the United States is growing up poor, which means America’s future faces increased risk of preventable disease, poor school performance, and loss of future economic productivity.
 In response, residents Michael Hole and Lucy Marcil teamed up and founded StreetCred, a social impact organization highlighted by the Boston Globe, Forbes Magazine and NPR.
 StreetCred is building one-stop shops of anti-poverty tools to help low-income families visiting pediatric clinics access basic resources and build assets while they wait on their doctor.
 So far this year, StreetCred has prepared tax returns and led voter registration for patients’ families, ultimately returning more than 8.5 million dollars to families as of 2020.
 In the coming year, StreetCred will also help families apply for SNAP (formerly Food Stamps), Head Start (promotes school readiness), and FAFSA (determines financial aid eligibility for college), all before they leave the doctor’s office.
 StreetCred also offers individual financial coaching including developing and sticking to a budget, opening a bank account, building credit and saving for a car or a home.
 They envision a free, one-stop shop of anti-poverty tools for America’s most vulnerable families raising children.
 To-date, StreetCred is financially supported by BMC’s Department of Pediatrics, BMC’s Philanthropic Trust, BMC’s Committee on Residents and Interns, a Boston Children’s Hospital’s Fred Lovejoy Award, the American Academy of Pediatrics, and several private donors.
 Six BCRP residents devoted their protected advocacy time to StreetCred during the 2016 tax season.